irods/irods/manual.rst

 ==========   =======    =====================================================
 Date         Version    Description
 ==========   =======    =====================================================
+2013-11-12   3.0.1b2    Second Beta of Second Release.
+                          This is the second beta of the second open source release from RENCI.
+It includes certification
+                          work with the Jargon library, more CI testing, and minor fixes.
-2013-10-31   3.0.1b1    Second Release.
+2013-10-31   3.0.1b1    First Beta of Second Release.
-                          This is the second open source release from RENCI.
+                          This is the first beta of the second open source release from RENCI.
                           It includes pluggable network and authentication
                           support as well as a rebalance option and migration support for the composable resources.